LogtalkDotOrg/logtalk.org/_pages/features.md

 Logtalk supports private, protected, and public inheritance in a way similar to C++.
 Moreover, any entity relation can be qualified using a scope keyword.
-E.g. an object can *privately* implement a protocol, thus making all protocol declared predicates private.
+E.g., an object can *privately* implement a protocol, thus making all protocol-declared predicates private.

 ### Private, protected, and public predicates